-How to make Hot Open Faced Roast Beef Sandwiches:
+How to make the BEST Hot Open Faced Roast Beef Sandwich:

-4. Toast bread and place on a baking sheet; layer shredded beef and cheese on top of toasted bread.
-Broil in oven 2-3 minutes, or until cheese is lightly browned.
+Toast bread and place on a baking sheet; layer shredded beef and cheese on top of toasted bread.
+Then broil in oven 2-3 minutes, or until cheese is lightly browned.

 You can use a store bought Italian loaf bread here but consider making my homemade bread for these sandwiches.
 It's soooo yummy and worth the extra few minutes. 🙂